KevinAst/feature-u/docs/detail.md

 <!-- *** SECTION ********************************************************************************  -->
 ## Launching Your Application

-By assimilating the set of features that comprise an application, interpreting each feature aspect, **feature-u** can actually coordinate the launch of your application (i.e. start it running)!
+By interpreting the set of Aspects and Features that comprise an application, **feature-u** can actually coordinate the launch of your application (i.e. **start it running**)!

 This is accomplished through the `launchApp()` function.